 Vegetarian food in Costa Rica is much more readily available than people think.
-Although much of the Costa Rican diet consists of meat as farming is a huge industry, vegetarian dishes are not hard to find.
+Although much of the Costa Rican diet has meat as farming is a huge industry, vegetarian dishes are not hard to find.
+You can find delicious vegan and vegetarian Costa Rican food wherever you go.

 Eating Out as a Vegetarian in Costa Rica

 Sodas are what the Costa Ricans call their local restaurants.
-They are usually small, open air places that have only traditional Costa Rican food and are normally cheaper than other places.
-This is the places to go to eat Costa Rican food.
+They are usually small, open air places that serve traditional Costa Rican food.
+Sodas are where you want to go to eat traditional Costa Rican food.

 One awesome thing about sodas is that many of them are buffet style so you can pick and choose what you want.
-And they usually have several different salad and veggie options.
+They usually have several different salad and veggie options.

-Other yummy Costa Rican vegetarian dishes that you can usually find on soda menus are sopa negra (black bean soup), arroz con palmito (heart of palm rice), chorreadas (corn pancakes), crema de pejibaye (peach palm soup), chips and salsa and patacones (smashed fried plantains).
-And of course you will always find fries and onion rings!
+Other yummy Costa Rican vegetarian dishes are sopa negra (black bean soup), arroz con palmito (heart of palm rice), chorreada (corn pancakes), crema de pejibaye (peach palm soup), chips and salsa and patacones (smashed fried plantains).

 Other Restaurants